niroy/labs/mtc/README.md

 ## Description

 Migrates application workloads from Cluster A to Cluster B (includes ui, controller, Velero/Restic, plugins, etc).
 This application is available for installation through the Operator Hub/OLM.
-This course requires both the CAM OCP3 and OCP4 services from RHPDS.
+This course requires both the CAM OCP3 and OCP4 services from OPENTLC.

 ## Goals